ult1m4/PropagandaBot/README.md

 ### Contributors
-If you want to participate, You're welcome to fork and submit pull requests (fixes and new features).
+If you want to participate, you're welcome to fork and submit pull requests (fixes, refinement, good features).

-The following people joined the collaborators for a faster development, big thanks to them:
+Thank you to all the previous creators, collaborators, and maintainers, to which this bot wouldn't exist at all.
+I merely patched it.
+Big kudos:
+- @azlux
 - @TerryGeng
 - @mertkutay

-Feel free to ask me if you want to help actively without using pull requests.